 |Course Number||Course Title||CL||LAB||CR|

-*Any course with an HT prefix that is not a required course.
+*Any course with an HSTM prefix that is not a required course.

 CL - Number of lecture/classroom hours per week for the course